 Do I really need to seal my type of concrete?

-Exposed aggregate concrete is designed to be sealed, usually with a high gloss sealant to create that “Wet Look”.
-One of the reasons it must be sealed is because of the open pore design of the surface.
-If it is left un-sealed, water and contaminants are able to easily enter the concrete and cause damage from freeze/thaw cycles as well as staining the aggregate.
-Stamped concrete is also designed to be sealed and like all designed concrete, it will require maintenance to protect its finish.
+Exposed aggregate concrete is designed to be sealed, usually with a high-gloss sealant to create that “Wet Look”.
+One of the reasons it must be sealed is because of the open-pore design of the surface.
+If it is left unsealed, water and contaminants can easily enter the concrete and cause damage from freeze/thaw cycles as well as staining the aggregate.
+Stamped concrete is also designed to be sealed, and like all designed concrete, it will require maintenance to protect its finish.
 The colour coat is extremely thin, so be very careful not to do irreparable damage with a pressure washer.

 What about all the other types of concrete?

-One popular type of finish for garage floors are epoxy based products that come with a very long service life and are available in many colours and can be installed with a grip surface to dramatically improve traction when wet.
-This type of finish is resistant to all oils, battery acid, and brake fluids and of course salt.
+One popular type of finish for garage floors is an epoxy-based product that comes with a very long service life and is available in many colours, It can be installed with a grip surface to dramatically improve traction when wet.
+This type of finish is resistant to all oils, battery acid, brake fluids and of course salt.

 How do I care for my concrete in winter?

-You can help maintain concrete by shoveling the snow from your driveway, sidewalk and steps.
-By keeping the snow cleared, there is less chance that it will compact down freezing into the surface and accelerate the freeze/that cycle.
-However If you park on your driveway in the winter do not shovel your driveway totally bare.
-The reason being is that the salt that’s on your car is actually a very corrosive road gel that will eat your driveway when it falls off or melts.
-With a little bit of snow on the driveway at least the snow will dilute it a bit, but if you can manage parking in the garage or on the road that is your best bet.
+You can help maintain concrete by shovelling the snow from your driveway, sidewalk and steps.
+By keeping the snow cleared, there is less chance it will compact down freezing into the surface and accelerate the freeze/thaw cycle.
+However, if you park on your driveway in the winter, do not shovel your driveway totally bare.
+The reason is that the salt that’s on your car is actually a very corrosive road gel that will eat your driveway when it falls off or melts.
+With a little bit of snow on the driveway, at least the snow will dilute it a bit, but if you can manage parking in the garage or on the road, that is your best bet.

-Once spalling occurs you really can’t do anything it usually gets worst because water in capillaries of the concrete expands when frozen and contracts when it thaws.
-Thus making the concrete flake and brake off, unfortunately spalling is almost like cancer once you have it you can only slow it down; total eradication is impossible in most cases.
+Once spalling occurs, you really can’t do anything.
+It usually gets worse because water in the capillaries of the concrete expands when frozen and contracts when it thaws.
+Thus, making the concrete flake and break off, unfortunately, spalling is almost like cancer; once you have it, you can only slow it down; total eradication is impossible in most cases.
 The less number of times that water enters concrete and freezes, the less likely that it will become damaged.
 Use a plastic shovel instead of a metal one.
 Bent/sharp corners of a worn metal shovel can damage the surface of certain types of concrete.

 Is it okay to use salt as a de-icer?

-The short answer is NO. Salt is very corrosive to concrete and will eventually, if not immediately, cause damage too many types of concrete.
-As for de-icers they all have their flaws and can damage you concrete.
+The short answer is NO. Salt is very corrosive to concrete and will eventually, if not immediately, cause damage to many types of concrete.
+As for de-icers, they all have their flaws and can damage your concrete.
 Do your homework.

 What about environmentally friendly de-icers?